the-zoomeee/News-app-using-react/README.md

 - Open your browser and navigate to `http://localhost:3000`.
 - Browse through the latest news articles.
 - Use the category filter to find news on specific topics.
-- Toggle between light and dark modes using the switch in the navigation bar.

 ## Components

 ### Navbar
 Located in `src/components/Navbar.js`
-- Navigate between different sections and toggle dark mode.
+- Navigate between different sections.

 ### NewsList
 Located in `src/components/NewsList.js`